philipp-baumann/simplerspec-pedometron-article/README.md

 for achieving my neat MSc task.

-Being a big fan of R and other open source tools, I was happy to find quite a bit of chemometrics and other modeling toolsets, many of them for example available via [CRAN](https://cran.r-project.org/) and listed in the CRAN Task View [Chemometrics and Computational Physics](https://cran.r-project.org/web/views/ChemPhys.html) or [Machine Learning & Statistical Learning](https://cran.r-project.org/web/views/MachineLearning.html).
+Being a big fan of R and other open source tools, I was happy to find quite a bit of chemometrics and other modeling toolsets.
+Many of them are for example available via [CRAN](https://cran.r-project.org/) and listed in the CRAN Task View [Chemometrics and Computational Physics](https://cran.r-project.org/web/views/ChemPhys.html) or [Machine Learning & Statistical Learning](https://cran.r-project.org/web/views/MachineLearning.html).
 I